MediaComem/comem-devmobil/subjects/introduction/README.md

 At the beginning of 2019, the Ionic team released [Capacitor][capacitor], a new multi-platform bridge that allows deploying the same applications on iOS, Android, Electron or the Web (juste like Cordova).
 It's intended to replace Cordova in Ionic applications (or any hybrid app, for that matter), in the long run.

-Currently, both Cordova and Capacitor are supported by the Ionic framework, but **Cordova is still the default bridge** used.
+Currently, both Cordova and Capacitor are supported by the Ionic framework.

-**We will keep using Cordova for this course as Capacitor is still in its infancy.**
+**We will keep using Cordova for this course in the slidedocs and example.**

-> Whenever the choice between Capacitor and Cordova is given to you in tutorials or documentations, **follow instructions for Cordova**.
+Although, based on the documentation, Cordova requires some additionnal steps when preparing the development environment.

+> You are free to use Capacitor instead of Cordova if you want to.
+The official documentation should be enough to help you.
+If it's not, I'll try to help as best I can, but I don't have any experience using it.

 #### What can I do with Ionic?